How to use Classdojo

 - Create an Event and get your entire class together at the same time!
 Meet digitally through Zoom or Google Hangouts

-Teachers use Portfolios for remote learning to…
+Teachers can also use Portfolios for remote learning to…

 - Share Activities to assign projects directly to student devices to which students can respond